 - 4 tablespoons unsalted butter

-- ½ cup Kahlua, or your preferred spirit, see Recipe Notes
+- ½ cup Kahlua, see Recipe Notes

 - 1 teaspoon espresso powder